feng1991/MyPHP/README.md

 # dowmload_picture
 - This is a tool to download pictures in the given urls.
-- TO do: 2. download pictures loaded by js.
-4. create zip
+- TO do: 1.speed up.
+2. download pictures loaded by js.
+3. use json/xml file as setting